Snake ends up in Hawaii after hiding inside Fort Lauderdale traveler’s backpack

 FORT LAUDERDALE-HOLLYWOOD INTERNATIONAL AIRPORT, FLA.
 (WSVN) - A tiny non-venomous southern black racer snake hitched a plane ride to Hawaii inside a traveler’s backpack.

-A traveler flying from Fort Lauderdale did not realize the reptile was in his backpack until he arrived at his vacation rental in Maui.
+A traveler flying from Fort Lauderdale-Hollywood International Airport did not realize the reptile was in his backpack until he arrived at his vacation rental in Maui.

 Officials said the snake is a juvenile but will eventually grow to six feet in length.